How to Create an Interactive Ebook: A Step-by-Step Guide

 The simple answer to that would be, no. Including images, videos and sound recordings inside your ebook isn’t always possible.
 Usually, for one of two reasons: copyright restrictions and/or the size of the file may be too big.
 So what do you do?

 One of two things: You can just link to web pages, videos, sound recordings, etc. and your reader will go to the website to watch the video and then come back to your ebook.
-Or an even cooler option is to embed the visuals or sound recording.
+An even cooler option is to embed the visuals or sound recording.
 When you embed them, your readers will see/hear them as if they’re in your ebook, but in fact, they’re watching a video straight from YouTube (or wherever you’re linking to).

 Conclusion